-Opened in 2013, Panda & Sons revels in being ever so slightly under the radar, located on the corner of Queen Street and neatly tucked between an estate agent and newsagent with the frontage disguised as an old fashioned barbershop.
-The search is worth it for the atmosphere alone - though the gin is ample reward too.
+This eclectic bar revels in being ever so slightly under the radar, located on the corner of Queen Street and neatly tucked between an estate agent and newsagent with the frontage disguised as an old-fashioned barbershop.
+The search is worth it for the atmosphere alone – though the gin is an ample reward too.

-This bar, nestled away in the belly of Summerhall, may not have the largest selection of gins from the bars in this list, but it is probably the only one that has gin on tap.
+This bar, nestled away in the belly of Summerhall, may not have the largest selection of gins from the bars in this list, but it is probably the only one with gin on tap.

-Being right next door to the Pickering’s Distillery, The Royal Dick is in the fortunate position which allows the gin to be piped in directly from the source.
+Situated next door to the Pickering’s Distillery, The Royal Dick is in the fortunate position that enables gin to be piped in directly from the source.